Reviews of Nehama Leibowitz

 - Rabbi Joel M. Finkelstein, Anshei Sphard-Beth El Emeth Cong.
 Memphis, TN

-From a recent interfaith group:
+From an interfaith group:

 - It creates a friendly atmosphere...In a short time we knew each other in a deeper way